© 2024 St. Louis Public Radio

 SIU Carbondale’s Faculty Association, the union which represents about 400 tenure and tenure-track faculty, signed a contract last month that will give more than $5 million in raises for its members in the next four years.

 Harmon, the university spokesman, said the funding for the faculty union’s contract will come from “being efficient with our resources, state appropriations, and tuition revenue generated.”
-He added the university will “look at the big picture and prioritize our budget accordingly.”
+He added the university will “look at the big picture and prioritize [its] budget accordingly.”

 Meanwhile, the SIU Board of Trustees voted to cap Carbondale’s salary increase pool at 1%, according to financial documents presented to the board.
 Edwardville’s salary increase pool has been zeroed out for three fiscal years, the same documents show.
-The campus’ unions bargain their member’s contracts and their subsequent raises could be different than what is reported.
+The campus unions bargain their members’ contracts, and their subsequent raises could be different than what is reported.

 Last July, the SIU Board of Trustees approved an $115,000 performance-based bonus for Mahony.
 OpenPayrolls reports Mahony’s 2023 base salary was $452,580.